alphalon/kotlin-scripting/README.md

 ## Diagnostics

-Run the `ko` script with the `--verbose` options to output information regarding the script runtime environment.
+Run the `ko` script with the `--verbose` option to output information regarding the script runtime environment.

 ## TODO